-6. Overa Overall, now would you assess this clinical experience?
-(Check only one) \boxtimes Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student.
+6. Overall, how would you assess this clinical experience?
+(Check only one) Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student.
 Time well spent; would recommend this clinical education site to another student.
 Some good learning experiences; student program needs further development.
 Student clinical education program is not adequately developed at this time.

 - 17. What specific qualities or skills do you believe a physical therapist student should have to function successfully at this clinical education site?
-MS I, II, III, Neuro PT I & II, Geriatrics, able to manage patients with several comorbidities/personal factors, patience. motivation to learn new things as both of my Cl's provided additional opportunities to learn during free time. - 18.
+Good time management, being open minded, good manual therapy skills, efficient with documentation. - 18.
 If, during this clinical education experience, you were exposed to content not included in your previous physical therapist academic preparation, describe those subject areas not addressed.
-N/A, was well prepared - 19.
+ROM and MMT of the spine, pelvic and sacral alignment - 19.
 What suggestions would you offer to future physical therapist students to improve this clinical education experience?
-None, really great experience with awesome Cl's. - 20.
+Be open minded and make sure to be comfortable with musculoskeletal material (goniometry, MMT, joint mobs, manual therapy, etc.) but also some neuro because since it is part of a hospital they get some outpatient neuro patients such as stroke, MS, and other gait abnormalities.
+Prepare for a little bit of everything. - 20.
 What do you believe were the strengths of your physical therapist academic preparation and/or coursework for this clinical experience?
-MS I, II, III, neuro PT I & II, geriatrics - 21.
+Musculoskeletal I, II, and III, neuro PT I and II, PT interventions I and II. - 21.
 What curricular suggestions do you have that would have prepared you better for this clinical experience?
-None.
+Include spine ROM and MMT and pelvic and sacral alignment into MS III if possible, as well as more gait assessment information.